-- 55. 3.
+- 52. a.
+Election.
+The Association has requested, in writing, an election on the issue, to be conducted by the State Conciliation Service and fifty percent (50%) plus one of those voting favor agency shop, or - 53. b.
+2/3 Membership.
+The Association makes a showing that 2/3 of the employees within the unit or subunit are dues paying members of the Association, or - 54. c.
+New Employees.
+The Association requests, in writing, an agency shop be implemented for all employees hired after a date to be agreed to by the Association and the Employee Relations Division. - 55.
+Service Fee.
+Upon such an event occurring, employees of the City in the particular unit or subunit, except as set forth below, shall, as a condition of continued employment, become and remain a member of the Association, or in lieu thereof, shall pay a service fee to the Association.
+The fair share service fee payment shall be established annually by the Association, provided that such fair share agency shop service fee will be used by the Association only for the purposes permitted by law. - 3.
 Religious Exemption.
 Any employee of the City in a classification identified in Article I.A., who is a member of a bona fide religion, body or sect which has historically held conscientious objections to joining or financially supporting a public employee organization and is recognized by the National Labor Relations Board to hold such objections to Association membership, shall upon presentation of membership and historical objection be relieved of any obligation to pay the required service fee.
-The Association shall be informed in writing of any such requests. - 56.
+The Association shall be informed in writing of any such requests. - 57.
 4. Payroll Deduction.
 The Association shall provide the Employee Relations Director and the City with a current statement of membership fees.
 Such statement of membership fees shall be amended as necessary.
 The City may take up to thirty (30) days to implement such changes.
-Effective the second complete pay period commencing after the election or request or showing described in (b) and each pay period thereafter, the Controller shall make membership fee or service fee deductions, as appropriate, from the regular periodic payroll warrant of each City employee described in (a) thereof, and each pay period thereafter, the City shall make membership fee or service fee deductions, as appropriate or service fee deductions, as appropriate, from the regular period thereafter, the City shall make membership fee or service fee deductions, as appropriate, from the regular period thereafter, the City shall make membership fee or service fee deductions, as appropriate, from the regular period thereafter, the City shall make membership fee or service fee deductions, as appropriate, from the regular period thereafter, the City shall make membership fee or service fee deductions, as appropriate, from the regular payroll warrant of each such employee.
-Nine (9) working days following payday the City will promptly pay over to the Association all sums withheld for membership or service fees. - 57.
-5. Financial Reporting.
+Effective the second complete pay period commencing after the election or request or showing described in (b) and each pay period thereafter, the Controller shall make membership fee or service fee deductions, as appropriate, from the regular periodic payroll warrant of each City employee described in (a) thereof, and each pay period thereafter, the City shall make membership fee or service fee deductions, as appropriate, from the regular payroll warrant of each such employee.
+Nine (9) working days following payday the City will promptly pay over to the Association all sums withheld for membership or service fees. - 58.
+Financial Reporting.
 Annually, the Association will provide an explanation of the fee and sufficient financial information to enable the fair share service fee payer to gauge the appropriateness of the fee.
-The Association will provide a reasonably prompt opportunity to challenge the amount of the fee before an impartial decision-maker not chosen by the Association and will make provision for an escrow account to hold amounts reasonably in dispute while challenges are pending. - 58.
-6. Indemnification.
-The Association agrees to indemnify and hold the City harmless for any loss or damage arising from the operation of this provision. - 59.
+The Association will provide a reasonably prompt opportunity to challenge the amount of the fee before an impartial decision-maker not chosen by the Association and will make provision for an escrow account to hold amounts reasonably in dispute while challenges are pending.

+- 59. Indemnification.
+The Association agrees to indemnify and hold the City harmless for any loss or damage arising from the operation of this provision. - 60.
 7. Hudson Compliance.
 The Association shall comply with the requirements set forth in Chicago Teachers Union v.
 Hudson, 475 U.S. 292 (1986) for the deduction of agency shop fees.
 Annually, the Association shall certify in writing to the City that the Association has complied with the requirements set forth in this article and in Hudson, 475 U.S. 292.